KEMBL/machine-learning/docs/neuron.notes.md

 any random value close to 1 would be ok?
 3) why if input is greater then output it takes less steps to find a result?
 4) How is better to represent examples from the learning set?
 Random or one by one?

+---

+two funbctions layer.cost and layer.countErrors
+cost error should be sum of all erroro sygnals othervice we a re not control network fully